dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-08-Force-of-Multi-Layer-Perceptron.md

 <span class='green'>I-know-nothing:</span> What if network outputs does not match our desired result?

 <span class='red'>I-know-everything:</span> That means, our network is stupid (for now).
 But it learns, it learns from its mistakes.
-The process by which it learns is backpropogation.
-So, in <span class='saddlebrown'>jar jar backpropogation</span>, in our example desired result was [1, 0, 0, 0, 0, 0, 0, 0, 0, 0] and network outputs [0.24, 0.542, 0.121, 0.32, 0.56, 0.67, 0.213, 0.45, 0.312, 0.98] which in this case is 9 (highest value).
+The process by which it learns is backpropagation.
+So, in <span class='saddlebrown'>jar jar backpropagation</span>, in our example desired result was [1, 0, 0, 0, 0, 0, 0, 0, 0, 0] and network outputs [0.24, 0.542, 0.121, 0.32, 0.56, 0.67, 0.213, 0.45, 0.312, 0.98] which in this case is 9 (highest value).
 So, now network tells its previous layer (process also known as <span class='yellow'>backward pass</span>), hidden layer hey look you gave me wrong answer 9, see here the right answer was 0 which is called as <span class='orange'>loss</span>.
 Make necessary changes with help of chain rule to your weights so that when next time you see 0, you will improve the prediction in such a way that output will be correct label 0.

 <p align="center">
 <img src='/images/mnist_mlp_files/forward_and_backprop.png' />